 For most wedding rings, routine gentle cleaning with a soft, dry microfiber cloth is enough to maintain a shine for many years.
 You can clean most rings with warm water and a gentle dish soap for an occasional deeper cleaning.
 Avoid exposing wedding rings to harsh chemicals, which can damage the finish of many rings.

 Whether your ring is made of gold, silver, wood, or any number of other traditional and non-traditional materials, it can occasionally acquire a few dents and dings.
 If so, you can always take it to a jeweler, or contact the manufacturer, for a professional buffing and polishing.

-If you're concerned about dents or scratches in a wood wedding ring, our craftsmen at Rustic & Main have a lot of experience returning damaged rings to a pristine state.
-Feel free to contact us any time to learn more about designing a custom, one-of-a-kind wedding ring that symbolizes your love and tells your story.
+If you're still deciding on the perfect wedding rings for you or your spouse, take our quick ring style quiz to find out which Rustic & Main ring collection best suits your unique style.
+Feel free to message our live chat team at any time to learn more about designing a custom, one-of-a-kind wedding ring that symbolizes your love and tells your story.